jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 ### cryptocontrol.io API Key
 Go to https://wwww.cryptocontrol.io/en/developers/apis and choose to sign up to create a new free account.
 After done click in the button GET API KEY and it will show you an API key needed for next instructions.

 The 3 previous keys has to be stored in variables in the .env file with the following names TELEGRAM_TOKEN_KEY for the telegram token, COINMARKETCAP_API for the coinmarketcap API key and CRYPTO_NEWS for the crypto news API key.
 Then run 'bin/main.rb' in Unix OS such as Linux or Mac and 'ruby bin/main.rb' in Windows.
-After all the previous is done, visit the Telegram channel "pricetop10crypto" and run the command /start.
+After all the previous is done, visit the Telegram channel with the name you choose before for the bot and run the command /start.

 This Telegram Bot has the following commands: